 - Apply a layer of topical ointment over the sutures or wounds.
 If you have a history of staph of MRSA infections, please let your doctor know!
 GOOD DAILY CLEANING is most important, but a prescription topical or oral antibiotic may be recommended depending on the situation.

 - Cover the wounds with a small dressing (nonstick guaze and paper tape).
 Very small wounds may have just a band-aid applied.

 Note: Some graft donor sites will be sutured, and some will be open wounds (typically the ear).
 Follow the appropriate instructions depending on where your graft was taken from.
 All grafts are sutured into place.

 Wound Care Basics

 SUTURED WOUNDS: Repeat this daily until the top sutures have dissolved. (typically 7-10 days.)
 Once the top sutures have dissolved or any scabbing has resolved regular skin care and makeup can resume.

 OPEN WOUNDS: Wash hands before any dressing changes!
 Continue daily dressing until healed.
-Please be sure to wash the area each day with soap or shampoo and to keep it covered healed.
+Please be sure to wash the area each day with soap or shampoo and to keep it covered until it has healed.

-SWELLING: use ice packs-15 minutes at a time, 1-2 times an hour.
+SWELLING: Use ice packs for 15 minutes at a time, 1-2 times an hour.
 A bag of frozen peas or other vegetable can be used.
 Swelling at the site may take months for final resolution.
 The cold packs are useful for the first day or two.